 The Canadian Government have devised income support schemes like CPP Disability benefits and Disability tax Credits to help people suffering from chronic pain issues by providing supplementary income, however getting approved for these benefits is not that straight forward.

 While health professionals in Canada disagree on the exact point at which acute pain becomes chronic, the general consensus is that any pain lasting more than 12 weeks can be considered so.
-The causes of chronic pain can be elusive though known sources include back injury, arthritis, (particularly rheumatoid arthritis), carpal tunnel syndrome and many forms of cancer in their advanced stages.
+The causes of chronic pain can be elusive though known sources include back injury, arthritis, (particularly rheumatoid arthritis), fibromyalgia, carpal tunnel syndrome and many forms of cancer in their advanced stages.
 The government of Canada is dedicated to helping you live a comfortable, pain-free life through the Disability Tax Credit for Chronic Pain.

 People dealing with this type of pain often become depressed and sedentary which can create additional problems that make the formulation of an effective treatment regimen problematic.